xmartlabs/flutter-template/README.md

 #### Integration test

 The integration tests for the project are defined in [integration_test][integration_test].
 Dart package integration_test is used for the implementation.
-Are included two tests for the Sign In flow, covering both successful and failed sign-in attempts.

 ## Project Setup